BeeeeenY/MLA_OptionsPricing/README.md

 ```

 ## Contents
 1. **Data**: The `data` folder contains six CSV files with historical options data, including fields like option types (calls and puts), strike prices, expiration dates, volatility, and open interest.
-These files are used across notebooks for training and evaluation. <br>Daily treasury rates csv are obtained from the US department of treasury to calculate risk free rates. df1 - df6 modified are csv files added with the new features obtained from feature extraction.
+These files are used across notebooks for training and evaluation. <br>**daily-treasury-rates.csv** contain treasury rates obtained US department of treasury to calculate risk free rates. <br>**df1 - df6 modified.csv** are csv files added with the new features obtained from feature extraction. <br>**df_concat_withBSMprice.csv** Added the predicted option price using Black Scholes Model into the dataset.

 2. **Notebooks**:
+   In `EDA` folder:
-   - **EDA.ipynb**: Performs Exploratory Data Analysis (EDA) to visualise trends and summarise the dataset, including:
+   - **spx_eda.ipynb**: Performs Exploratory Data Analysis (EDA) to visualise trends and summarise the dataset, including:
      - Data cleaning and preprocessing
      - Analysis of call and put volumes
      - Visualisations of volatility, open interest, and other key features
+   - **spx_count.ipynb**: Used to obtain shape of all 6 datasets

+  **Models**
    - **rf_rate_maturity_option_price.ipynb**: Performs feature extraction for:
      - Risk free rates
      - Maturity which then leads to Time to Maturity